 - Gluten Free Brown Sugar Cookies

-Gluten Free Bakery Style Chocolate Chip Cookies
+Bakery Style Thick and Chewy Gluten Free Chocolate Chip Cookies

 Ingredients

-- 2 cups all-purpose gluten free flour see note 1
+- 2 cups all-purpose gluten free flour, see note 1

 - 3/4 teaspoon xanthan gum